-To provide comparability across reporting periods, the results within this Financial Review are presented on an 'underlying' basis, adjusting for the £0.7 million charge recorded for share-based payments in 2019 and the £0.7m charge for share-based payments in 2020.
+To provide comparability across reporting periods, the results within this Financial Review are presented on an "underlying" basis, adjusting for the £0.7 million charge recorded for share-based payments in 2020 and the £0.4m charge for share-based payments in 2021.

-A reconciliation between underlying and reported results is provided at the end of this Financial Review.
+A reconciliation between adjusted and reported results is provided at the end of this Financial Review.
 This Financial Review forms part of the Strategic Report of the Group.